MeveraStudios/Documentation/docs/Imperat/Dispatcher API.md

 it's used internally inside the method `Imperat#registerCommand(T instance)`.
 Simply, It defines how the data from the annotations (inside your Command class) are translated and converted into command objects.

-You can customize and make your own AnnotationParser as you wish by using `Imperat#setAnnotationParser(AnnotationParser<C>)` where C is automatically your command-sender type
+You can customize and make your own AnnotationParser as you wish by using `YourPlatformImperatConfigBuilder#setAnnotationParser(AnnotationParser<C>)` where C is automatically your command-sender type

 Refer to the java docs if you need more details on how to implement your own `AnnotationParser`, although I would never recommend you to do this, as the default `AnnotationParser` is competent enough.